ericholscher/ericholscher.com/site/blog/drafts/new-theme-read-the-docs.rst

 You can also include set ``RTD_NEW_THEME = True`` in your project, and we will use our theme when building on Read the Docs no matter what ``html_theme`` is set to.

+After you change these settings, simply rebuild your docs and the theme should update.

 Screenshots
 -----------